fperearodriguez/multicluster-sailOperator-openshift/README.md

 - **cluster1** domain: cluster1.local
 - **cluster2** domain: cluster2.local

-> :warning: **With this setup, both cluster domains should be considered the same as the trustdomain**: You can **not** differentiate the cluster domain when using _spiffe_.
+> :warning: **With this setup, both cluster domains should be considered the same as the trustdomain**: You can **not** differentiate the cluster domain when using the _spiffe id_.
 For instance, by applying an AuthorizationPolicy, you can not trust only a cluster, both are trusted.
 See the following [issue](https://github.com/istio/istio/issues/39204) for more information.

 Follow the specific [README](./docs/multicluster-multiprimary-sail-metallb-scenario-2.md) for this scenario.